Post

 Recovery Time Objective (RTO)

 RTO is the maximum acceptable amount of time that a system, application, or process can be down after a disruption before it must be restored to avoid unacceptable consequences.
 By defining this, it helps organizations prioritize recovery efforts and allocate resources effectively.
+Each service needs to define what is "unacceptable", and what the consequences are if that service is down for that long.

 Example: Technical Support Call Center

-For example, take a technical support call center that has 300 employees.
+Imagine a technical support call center that has 300 employees.
 If the call center goes down, the organization risks losing customer trust, but it also might impact a Service Level Agreement (SLA) where the organization needs to pay a penalty.
 So, the downtime of the call center means lost trust, lost productivity, and potential financial penalties.
-Therefore, the organization might set an RTO of 4 hours for the call center to be back up and running.

 Example: E-Commerce Site